modelcontextprotocol-community/working-groups/README.md

 Working groups enable diverse participation through multiple contribution channels:

-- Working group artefacts are stored within this repository.
+- Working group artifacts are stored within this repository.
 - Members are expected to contribute to these repositories asynchronously, allowing for participation regardless of time zone or availability for meetings
 - For synchronous meetings (videoconference or in-person), facilitators commit to present written representations from those who cannot attend (assuming agreement in advance due to circumstances).
 This practice respects different timezones and circumstances, and is offered as a collaborative courtesy rather than a formal service.
 - The community [Discord](https://discord.gg/RkqKnmrp) offers a fast way to ask questions, or discuss topic items in real-time.

-## The Ideal Facilitator

 ### The Ideal Topic Facilitator